-B/C461 - Tolkien the Artist: Creativity and the Image of God (offered every other summer: 2024, 2026)
+B/C461 - Tolkien the Artist: Creativity and the Image of God

 "We make because we are made in the image of a Maker" (J.R.R.
 Tolkien).
 What is the role of creativity in human life?
 Is it just an incidental addition, reserved for those with a particular skill set or extra time?
 Or is it something that speaks to the heart of what it means to be a human person?
 This course will explore the work and thought of the beloved author, J.R.R.
-Tolkien, a devout Catholic and a devoted Artist, to see how he himself answers this question.
+Tolkien, a devout Catholic and a devoted artist, to see how he himself answers this question.
 We will uncover Tolkien's understanding of the role of creativity and what it shows us about our relationship with creation, ourselves, and God the Creator.
-3 Credits.